 Car Ferry From Split to Stari Grad

 The Stari Grad Port is used by Jadrolinija car ferries.
 The port is 2km from the Stari Grad Old Town, but buses (to Stari Grad and Hvar Town) meet the ferries.
-The ferry ride takes about 2 hours from Split.
+The ferry to Stari Grad Hvar takes about 2 hours from Split.

 How To Get from Dubrovnik to Hvar

 Looking for other Split Day Trips?
 Read our complete guide to the Best Day Trips from Split!

 How Many Days in Hvar?

-There are so many things to do in Hvar that we could easily spend a week in Hvar Town!
-We think 2 days – at minimum – allows just enough time to get a taste of the town.
-That said, you can see a lot in a day…and it really depends on what kind of activities you like.
+There are so many things to do in Hvar that we could easily spend an entire Week in Croatia here!
+That said, we think 2 days – at minimum – allows just enough time to get a taste of Hvar Town.

 What To Do in Hvar in One Day